Next General Meeting TBD

 Click here to see our Board of Directors.

-Delta Iota Chi has been a PLU’s chapter of the National Student Nurses Association (NSNA), a pre-professional organization which promotes and enhances student nursing in the United States.
-Delta Iota Chi is an organization of PLU student nurses who, in some way, want to give back to the school and community.
+Delta Iota Chi is PLU’s chapter of the National Student Nurses Association (NSNA), a pre-professional organization which promotes and enhances student nursing in the United States.
+Delta Iota Chi encourages PLU students to become active members of the school and community through leadership and volunteer work.

 How can I become a member of Delta Iota Chi?